resendislab/Modeling_Heterogeneity_Cancer_Metabolism_MICOM/README.md

 The resulting individual metabolic reconstructions (SBML files) are located in 'SBMLs'.
 These reconstructions are used as inputs to create a MICOM object, which is the engine we use to simulate a colony (diffents sub-populations and their interactions) and optimize community growth.

 The SBML files are:
- - cobraA.xml
+ - cobraA.xml = ModelA.xml = Invasive cells
- - cobraB.xml
+ - cobraB.xml = ModelB.xml = Reservoir cells
- - cobraC.xml
+ - cobraC.xml = ModelC.xml = Proliferative cells